 Flowering dill helps to attract beneficial bugs

-These flowers are an edible herb flower that taste like cucumber (see recipes).
+These flowers are an edible herb flowers that taste like cucumber.